 Intersectionality is a broad framework that promotes the study and elimination of oppression and exploitation of people in terms of combinations of characteristics.

 Is intersectionality a theory, explaining why this form of discrimination occurs?
 Here’s Patricia Hill Collins (2019, p.51), a leading scholar in this area:

 “Every time I encounter an article that identifies intersectionality as a social theory, I wonder what conception of social theory the author has in mind.
 I don’t assume that intersectionality is already a social theory.
 Instead, I think a case can be made that intersectionality is a social theory in the making.”

 Collins, P. H. (2019).
 Intersectionality As Critical Social Theory.
 Duke University Press.

 Realist evaluation (formerly known as realistic evaluation; Pawson & Tilley, 2004, p.
-3) is an approach to Theory-Based Evaluation that treats, e.g., burglars and prisons as real as opposed to narrative constructs; follows “a realist methodology” that aims for scientific “detachment” and “objectivity”; and also strives to be realistic about the scope of evaluation (Pawson & Tilley, 1997, pp. xii-xiv).
+3) is an approach to Theory-Based Evaluation that treats, e.g., burglars and prisons as real as opposed to narrative constructs (that seems uncontroversial); follows “a realist methodology” that aims for scientific “detachment” and “objectivity”; and also strives to be realistic about the scope of evaluation (Pawson & Tilley, 1997, pp. xii-xiv).

 “Realist(ic)” evaluation proposes something apparently new and distinctive.
-How does it look in practice?
+But how does it look in practice?
 What’s new about it?
 Let’s have a read of Pawson and Tilley’s (1997) classic to try to find out.